Striated Yuhina

 About the Striated Yuhina

 The Striated Yuhina belongs to the family Zosteropidae, within the order Passeriformes.
-These birds typically live average 4-6 years, with a maximum recorded lifespan of 9 years..
+These birds typically live average 5 years with a max recorded of 8 years.

 How to Identify a Striated Yuhina